Trump family: Ancestry

 Johannes Trump, born in the nearby village of Bobenheim am Berg in 1789, had established himself by the early 1830s as a winegrower in Kallstadt, which had then become part of Kingdom of Bavaria, where his grandson, Friedrich Trump, the grandfather of Donald Trump, was born in 1869.
 Several of his descendants also were vintners in Kallstadt, one of many villages in the famous wine-growing region of the Palatinate (Pfalz).
 Johannes Trump's sister Charlotte Louisa married Johann Georg Heinz.
 They were grandparents of Heinz company founder Henry J. Heinz (1844–1919).

 This German heritage was long concealed by Donald Trump's father, Fred Trump, who had grown up in a mainly German-speaking environment until he was ten years old; after World War II and until the 1980s, he told people he was of Swedish ancestry.
-Donald Trump repeated this version in The Art of the Deal (1987) but later said he is "proud" of his German heritage, and served as grand marshal of the 1999 German-American Steuben Parade in New York City.
+Donald Trump repeated this version in The Art of the Deal (1987) but in 1999 said he is "proud" of his German heritage, and served as grand marshal of the 1999 German-American Steuben Parade in New York City.

 The Trump family in Germany were Lutheran.
 Donald Trump's parents attended First Presbyterian Church in Jamaica, Queens, where Trump was confirmed in 1959.